 Women in science?
-Absolutely.
+Absolutely

 “This progress is important because it reflects our mindset that diversity and inclusion fuel creativity and innovation.”

-Jamie McCabe Dunndirector, process chemistry
+Director, process chemistry

-Forging her path in a male-dominated field
+A woman chemical engineer in a male-dominated field

 “I had no concerns being in the gender minority…I knew I was here because of my ability.”

-Marguerite Mohanexecutive director, chemical engineering, SM PR&D
+Executive director, chemical engineering, SM PR&D

 Tasked with developing and scaling up processes to safely, innovatively and robustly produce drug candidates for clinical trials and commercial use — these teams deliver for patients through cutting-edge science.
 They challenge the status-quo and try new things.
 That’s also how they recognize and develop talent.

-A new generation of scientists
+A new generation of women scientists

 “As a female graduate student, I was definitely outnumbered.
 But, when I interviewed here, I saw such diversity on the teams – including at leadership levels.”

-Strong networks and outreach are important to not only maintain a pipeline to potential female candidates but also retain and promote those already on the team.
+Strong networks and outreach are important to not only maintain a pipeline to potential female scientist candidates but also retain and promote those already on the team.
 They can include things like collaborative communities, mentor programs, publishing papers or grassroots efforts.

 “We’re empowered to take steps to support women in this field.”

-Niki Patelassociate principal scientist
+Associate principal scientist

 Sometimes, that support might simply be a quick note of recognition.

-As Marguerite says, “Know your core, be true to it and value what makes you a unique asset.”
+Can women have a successful career in science?
+Absolutely.
+As Mohan says, “Know your core, be true to it and value what makes you a unique asset.”